laravel/docs/upgrade.md

 In addition to the return value changes from above, the TTL argument of the `put`, `putMany` and `add` method's of the `Illuminate\Cache\Repository` class was updated to conform better with the PSR-16 spec.
 The new behavior provides a default of `null` so a call without specifying a TTL will result in storing the cache item forever.
 Additionally, storing cache items with a TTL of 0 or lower will remove items from the cache.
 See [the related PR](https://github.com/laravel/framework/pull/27217) for more info.

+The `KeyWritten` event [was also updated](https://github.com/laravel/framework/pull/27265) with these changes.

 ### Collections

 #### The `firstWhere` Method